 REAL ESTATE PURCHASE IN TURKEY FOR FOREIGNERS

-According to Land Registry Law Article 35, natural persons of foreign nationality, who are citizens of the countries determined by the President of the Republic, may acquire real estate and limited real rights in Turkey, in terms of international bilateral relations and in cases where the country’s interests so require.
+Foreigners can legally acquire real estate in Turkey subject to certain limitations.
+Land Registry Law Article 35 allows natural persons of foreign nationality, who are citizens of countries specified by the President of the Republic, to purchase real estate and limited real rights in Turkey.
+This is based on international bilateral relations and national interests.

 Legal Restrictions on Real Estate Purchase by Foreigners

-- The total area of immovable acquired by real persons of foreign nationality and limited independent and permanent rights in rem cannot exceed ten per cent of the area of the district subject to private property.
+- Real persons of foreign nationality and limited independent and permanent rights in rem cannot acquire immovable property that exceeds ten percent of the area of the district subject to private property.

-- The sum of the acquired immovable and the independent area cannot exceed thirty hectares per person throughout the country.
-The President is authorized to double the amount that can be obtained throughout the country per capita.
+- The sum of the acquired immovable and independent area cannot exceed thirty hectares per person throughout the country.
+However, the President has the authority to double the amount that can be obtained throughout the country per capita.

 - Foreigners cannot acquire or rent immovable property in military forbidden zones and security zones.

-Foreigners can acquire all kinds of immovable in terms of quality, provided that they comply with these restrictions.
-Information can be obtained from the Embassies/Consulates of the Republic of Turkey and the General Directorate of Land Registry and Cadastre regarding the relevant countries determined by the President.
-A clear list of the relevant countries is not published, as confidentiality is essential on the subject.
+Information on the relevant countries whose citizens are allowed to purchase property in Turkey can be obtained from the Embassies/Consulates of the Republic of Turkey and the General Directorate of Land Registry and Cadastre.
+However, the list of relevant countries is not publicly available due to the confidentiality of the matter.